yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/configure-clusters.md

 To add or remove read replicas, refer to [Read replicas](../managed-read-replica/).

-For availability zone-level fault tolerant clusters, you must scale nodes in increments of 3.
+For Availability zone-level fault tolerant clusters, you must scale nodes in increments of 3.

 To scale a single-region cluster: